Magritte-code/Magritte/docs/src/0_getting_started/2_installation.rst

     brew install gcc

-Gcc should now be installed, but the default gcc command may still point to Clang.
+gcc should now be installed, but the default gcc command may still point to Clang.
 To check where the gcc command points, run the following command:

 .. code-block:: shell